The Heart and The River

 I felt your hand - I know it was you.

-Memories are lost, these pictures fade, our light evaporates.
+Memories are lost, these pictures fade, our light evaporates;

-The light creates, the light destroys
+The light creates, the light destroys.

 So much time passed, so much to remember, is it all true?

-The dust of what was, gradually drifting into glowing nebulae of uncertainty - the stars of memory are slowly burning themselves into oblivion until all is black and cold.
+The fragments of time are falling apart, dispersing within the ever-expanding universe of my memory; the dust of what was, gradually drifting into glowing nebulae of uncertainty - the stars of memory slowly burn themselves into oblivion until all is black and cold.
 I remember things that never happened, I forget things that did.
 This uncertain seed of memory.

 I felt your hand.